 A Red Hat Enterprise Linux subscription helps you maintain critical applications, with a 10 year life cycle, deployment choices of major supported versions, and a commitment to preserve app stability with each minor update.

 Receive continued access to advocacy and innovation through the award-winning Red Hat Customer Portal, our expert support team, and within the global open source community.

 Red Hat is one of the leading contributors to the Linux kernel and associated technologies in the greater open source community, and has been since the beginning.
 This differs greatly from traditional operating systems—Unix, Microsoft Windows, and MacOS—which are proprietary and far less modifiable.
 Red Hat engineers help improve features, reliability, and security to make sure your infrastructure performs and remains stable—no matter your use case and workload.

 Red Hat also uses Red Hat products internally to achieve faster innovation, and a more agile and responsive operating environment.

 With Red Hat, you get access to the benefits of open source for the enterprise—like community-driven upstream innovation—delivered with enterprise-level support to help your organization safely use open source technology.

-Red Hat Enterprise Linux customers will gain economic advantages of more than $1 trillion this year, just because of the OS.
+Red Hat Enterprise Linux customers will gain economic advantages of more than $1.7 trillion in 2022, just because of the OS.
 Plus our partners―from hardware vendors to certified professionals―will earn 20x more than we do.

-IDC discovered these numbers and more in a 2019 study "The Economic Impact of Red Hat Enterprise Linux: Trillions, Yes, Trillions of Dollars."
+IDC discovered these numbers and more in a 2022 study "The Economic Impact of Red Hat Enterprise Linux."
 Learn what else our flagship operating system does for its ecosystem and why it’s the world's leading enterprise Linux platform.